Vehicle registration plates of Uruguay: Uruguayan Armed Forces

 Since 1992, this department had the format B 123·456.
 The letter B corresponds to the department; to its right is placed the departmental coat of arms and then a code of 3 to 6 numbers, which, together with the colors of the plate/plate, indicate the function of the wheel.
 In addition, the first number indicates in which locality a vehicle is registered, and this is reflected in the legend shown below in capital letters and without accents.

 2016 Mercosur standard

 In October 2014 the design of the new license plate to be used by all Mercosur countries was officially presented.
 This consists of a plate of 15.75 × 5.12 in, with a white background, the characters and frame in black and a blue band at the top that shows the name of the country, its flag and the Mercosur logo.
 The typeface used is FE-Schrift.

+2016 Mercosur standard for Maldonado department

+Unlike most departments that began issuing Mercosur license plates in 2015, the department of Maldonado did only on 4 january 2019.
+Authorities of this department wanted to preserve the particularity of what existed until then, namely a specific code for each city.
+The first letter used is B as for old registration plates, the number follow being then replaced by a letter and the city is indicated by a blue band at bottom.